Boston

 Museum of Fine Arts

 Art lovers will not want to overlook this fantastic museum.
 Boston’s Museum of Fine Arts is among the most prestigious and well-curated art museums around.
 This museum features impressive collections of art and artifacts that span the globe.
-Their collections have particular strengths in American art and craftwork, textiles and fashion, European art, and art and artifacts of the ancient world.
+Their collections have particular strengths in American art and craftwork, textiles and fashion, European art, plus artifacts of the ancient world.

 John F. Kennedy Presidential Library and Museum

-Be sure to pay a visit to the JFK Presidential Library of one of our country’s most influential and charismatic leaders, John F. Kennedy.
-This library and museum holds the largest collection Kennedy family materials in the world, including everything from televised interviews to rare family photographs.
+Be sure to pay a visit to the library of one of America's most influential and charismatic leaders, John F. Kennedy.
+The JFK Presidential Library and museum holds the largest collection of Kennedy family materials in the world, including everything from televised interviews to rare family photographs.

 Follow the narrative of his presidency, and see the crises and successes that defined his time in office.
 Begin with a look at Kennedy on the campaign trail in 1960.
 You'll also see him as President in the briefing room and get to walk around a mock-up of the Oval Office the way it looked in Kennedy’s time.
-One of my favorite things is the opportunity you'll get to examine artifacts and objects from the Space Program that Kennedy so famously championed - a race and special chance!
+You'll get the opportunity to examine artifacts and objects from the Space Program that Kennedy so famously championed - a race and special chance!

 There’s also a particular emphasis on the connections between JFK, the Kennedy family, and the city of Boston.
 It’s a wonderful attraction for anyone who loves Boston history, presidential libraries, or American history in general.